imthenachoman/nAnimation/README.md

 ## Overview

 I needed a generic animation wrapper so I created `nAnimation`.
+I know there are plenty of existing ones but I needed/wanted something simpler.
 All it does is pull from various libraries that already exist online.

  1. requestAnimationFrame from https://gist.github.com/paulirish/1579671
  2. a cool animation wrapper by Dmitri Lau (http://www.sitepoint.com/simple-animations-using-requestanimationframe/)